 Despite the fact that you can still see pieces of the old wall which divided Berlin into two blocks during the Cold War, the East Side Gallery is the best place to see the new use of it.
 A kilometre-longer or so of concrete, repainted with messages of pace to open the eyes to the world.

 Visit the East Side Gallery is free, and you can walk along, take a break on the riverside and enjoy the Elsen Bridge.
 The water of the surrounding area tends to become frozen in the winter months, creating an incredible scenario.

-This was partially planned, and partially a surprise.
+This was partially planned and partially a surprise.
 Hot chocolate in Berlin can be a life-saving moment.
-The cold weather of the city, freezing wind cutting your face can play a big role while visiting Berlin in winter.
+The cold weather of the city, and freezing wind cutting your face can play a big role while visiting Berlin in winter.

 Take a break from sightseeing and sip a hot chocolate in a fine Chocolate House in the city centre.
 This incredible Chocolate Shop is a huge wonderland for cocoa addicts.
 Not only tasting dark gold but also incredible sculptures of chocolate figuring the most beautiful sightseeing of the city.
 This is the perfect place to grab some souvenirs of Berlin on the go.

 The Rausch Schokoladenhaus is just a few steps away from Checkpoint Charlie and has an incredible view over the Neue Kirche and Deutscher Dom.
 Sip and hot chocolate with a view.